instana/openapi/spec/descriptions/tagApplicationMetrics.md

 * *nameFilter:* filter by name with "contains" semantic.

-* *applicationId:* search directly for an application by id
+* *applicationId:* search directly for an application by applicationId

-* *serviceId:* search for applications that include a particular service by service id
+* *serviceId:* search for applications that include a particular service by serviceId

-* *endpointId:* search for applications that include a particular endpoint by endpoint id
+* *endpointId:* search for applications that include a particular endpoint by endpointId

 ## Defaults: